guikk/ScientificMethodology/Homeworks/README.md

 - [X] Use good naming and organization conventions in your repos.
 - [ ] See previous homeworks: use dplyr and ggplot for the first/last name analysis!
 Complete challenger if you haven’t done so.
 - [X] If you have time, git a try to git-annex but no worry if you can’t.
 What’s important is that you know it exists, what it allows to do, and that it is not so difficult to use.
-- [ ] Engage in module 3 of the MOOC and chood a topic for the peer evaluation (final task of module 3).
+- [X] Engage in module 3 of the MOOC and chood a topic for the peer evaluation (final task of module 3).

+## Lecture 5
+- [X] Continue the hands-on, improve the experiment design and the analysis

+## Lecture 6
+- [ ] Write an in-depth report using a computational document with a decent data management/statistical treatment (i.e., with confidence intervals or regions!).
+**Subject Choice** -> Subject 7: The SARS-CoV-2 (Covid-19) epidemic.